renesas-rz/rzg_hmi_sdk/docs/docs/wiki/lvgl_develop-gui-using-eez-studio.md

 1. Copy the generated executable file to the root filesystem in an SD card.
 For information about how to copy the file, see [Step 7: Deploy sample application](../..//getting_started/#step-7-deploy-sample-application).

-2. Set execute peremission on the file.
+2. Set execute permission on the file.
 ```bash
 chmod +x <executable file name>
 ```